Rahul-Sivan-123/D46_Python/README.md

  After Preprocessing the height column with random values between 150 and 180, the dataset shows normalized height distributions across all players.

 #Position and Employee_Count Distribution:
-  .
-It's clear that position "SG" has the highest employee count and position "C" has the lowest employee count.
+     .It's clear that position "SG" has the highest employee count and position "C" has the lowest employee count.

 #Distribution of Employees by Age Group:
   .
 The predominant age group with highest number of employees is '26-30'.